Equipollence (geometry): History

 The equipollence $AB \bumpeq n.CD ,$ where n stands for a positive number, indicates that AB is both parallel to and has the same direction as CD, and that their lengths have the relation expressed by AB = n.CD.

 The segment from A to B is a bound vector, while the class of segments equipollent to it is a free vector, in the parlance of Euclidean vectors.

+Equipollent segments were called steps by W. K. Clifford in 1878: "the lines aa' and bb' will represent the same step of a rigid body if they are equal in length and in the same direction; that is, not merely parallel, but drawn in the same sense on two parallel straight lines.
+Thus a step of a rigid body is adequately represented by a line of given length and given direction drawn anywhere."

 Spherical geometry

 Geometric equipollence is also used on the sphere:

 To appreciate Hamilton's method, let us first recall the much simpler case of the Abelian group of translations in Euclidean three-dimensional space.
 Each translation is representable as a vector in space, only the direction and magnitude being significant, and the location irrelevant.
 The composition of two translations is given by the head-to-tail parallelogram rule of vector addition; and taking the inverse amounts to reversing direction.
 In Hamilton's theory of turns, we have a generalization of such a picture from the Abelian translation group to the non-Abelian SU(2).
 Instead of vectors in space, we deal with directed great circle arcs, of length < π on a unit sphere S^{2} in a Euclidean three-dimensional space.
 Two such arcs are deemed equivalent if by sliding one along its great circle it can be made to coincide with the other.